 "A fantastic action-adventure, tinged with Mexican folklore, that will appeal to fans of A Game of Thrones." —Booklist (Praise for The Deadbringer)

 About E.M.
 Markoff

 Latinx author and publisher E.M.
 Markoff writes about damaged heroes and imperfect villains.
 Growing up, she spent many days exploring her hometown cemetery, where her love of all things dark began.
 Upon coming of age, she decided to pursue a career as a microbiologist and spent a few years channeling her inner mad scientist.
-Her works include The Deadbringer, To Nurture & Kill, and her recent short story “Leaving the #9.”
+Her works include The Deadbringer, To Nurture & Kill, and “Leaving the #9.”
 She recently published the charity anthology Tales for the Camp Fire under her imprint, Tomes & Coffee Press, to raise money for California wildfire recovery and relief efforts.
 She is a member of the Horror Writers Association and is mostly made up of coffee, cat hair, and whiskey.